Sawtaytoes/Living-Room-Garland/README.md

 ## NodeMCU-Tool Config

 1. `npx nodemcu-tool init`
-2. `npx nodemcu-tool mkfs` // first-time config write
+2. `npx nodemcu-tool mkfs` // only execute this the first-time configuring a device

 ## Example Project Config